KiSS8/Simon/README.md

 "11" is a DHT sensor model (there are also models 22), and "4" is a GPIO pin to which we have our sensor connected.
 Sometimes we have to enter this command several times before measurements appear.
 This is due to the fact that the sensor itself checks the temperature and humidity from time to time.
 If we see the current temperature and air humidity, it means that everything works and we can go further.

-### Raspberry Pi Camera
+#### Raspberry Pi Camera
 I recommend to use official tutorial available [here](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera)

-### Tweepy
+#### Tweepy
 Now he have working camera and sensor so it's time to set Twitter API which is necessary to use Tweepy.

 The API is free to use, but you have to have a Twitter account and to register your application in order to get access to the API.
-I recommend to create a new account, because I think your friends and other followers donÕt what to see your tweet with your "hydroponic garden" :simple_smile:
+I recommend to create a new account, because I think your friends and other followers don't what to see your tweet with your "hydroponic garden" :simple_smile:

 **TIP:** If you use Twitter on your phone, follow your "project account".
 That allows you to receive tweets on your phone (through your private Twitter account).